 North America is a continent of diverse landscapes.
 It ranges from the barren Arctic of the far north to the southern heat of Florida.
-In North America, there are six major biomes ranging from the tundra to the desert.
-With such a diverse landscape, its no wonder that the wildlife here is just as diverse.
+In North America, six major biomes ranging from tundra to the desert.
+With such a diverse landscape, it’s no wonder that the wildlife here is just as diverse.
 There are many species of birds in North America.

 Great horned owls are highly adaptable and range throughout most of North America.
 Great horned owls prey on a huge variety of creatures, including raccoons, rabbits, squirrels, and even other owls.
 They hunt using their large eyes and have excellent night vision.
 They also have fringed feathers that allow them to fly silently and sneak up on their prey.
 Great horned owls are the classical owls of fairytales.
 Their calls are the HOO-HOO sound that owls are known to make.

 10. Snowy Owl

 Snowy owls are beautiful birds with a large wingspan of nearly 5 feet and a body length of 2.5 feet.
 They are on average 6 pounds, but some adults have weighed in at just 3 pounds.

 Snowy owls prefer to eat lemmings and can eat as many as three to five every day.
 This adds up to more than 1,600 lemmings a year.
 They supplement their diet with rabbits, rodents, birds, and fish.

 Snowy owls usually hunt by sitting on a perch and looking for prey, and once spotted, they soar off after it.
 They live year-round in the arctic and northern Canada, and in the winter, they have been known to come as far south as the northern United States.
 Birders are always excited for the chance to see this rare bird.